 The household income is also taken into account.

 Tenants can use the benefit calculator to work out how much they can get.

 The first payment of LHA on a new claim is normally made in the form of a cheque made payable to the landlord and sent to the tenant’s address.
 The first payment is usually made this way because it can be for a higher amount than the usual four weekly payment so it makes sure the tenant does not fall into arrears.

-If a tenant is already getting LHA and changes their address, and the first payment covers only the usual four weekly payment then it will usually be sent to the tenant unless the tenant has provided proof that the rent is paid up to date.
+If a tenant is already getting LHA and changes their address, and the first payment covers only the usual four weekly payment then it will usually be sent to the tenant.
 However if the payment is for an amount greater than four weeks we may pay the first payment to the landlord.

 After the first payment, payments will normally be made direct to the tenant every four weeks in arrears.
 However, tenants may ask to be paid fortnightly in arrears.